-If you are already marketing on Pinterest at full speed, this article should still be able to provide a couple of new insights that might help you grow even more.
-But many have not considered Pinterest as a priority platform for their business.
-For those of you who fall into the second category - keep reading to help reach your business goals.
+If you are already marketing on Pinterest at full speed, this article can still provide new insights that might help you grow even more.

-Pinterest has over 433 million users, up from 320 million just 2 years ago; the vast majority are women, from the US, with a household income of over $50k.
-We should now have your full attention as you will not find many other platforms with such a high concentration of “buyer-intent” audience.
+As of early 2023, Pinterest has over 465 million users, up from 330 million just two years ago; the vast majority are women, from the US, with a household income of over $50k.

 The prerogative of Pinterest is “good pins on good boards.”
 If you nail this combination, you will receive results that will seem immediate compared to other search engines.

-Here are 8 tips that will help you create a strong organic traffic stream that may outperform all the others.
+Here are eight tips that will help you create a strong organic traffic stream that may outperform all the others.

 1. Set Up Your Pinterest Profile

 Gotta have a fully optimized and prepared Pinterest page, right?
-So let's start here if you don't have one.
+So let's start here if you don't have a Pinterest account.

 Claim your domain.
 Go to Pinterest settings; in the left menu, click Claim, and verify your domain.
-Now your website is associated with Pinterest.
+Now your website is connected with Pinterest.

 Validate Rich Pins.
 You want Pinterest to accept your images with metadata and other settings, so make sure that you validate the rich pins.